dboddie-canonical-work/disgorged-docs/xdg-desktop-portals.rst

 How to use portals in your snap
 -------------------------------

-1. **Use the Portal API’s in your application** Unlike regular `Snapcraft interfaces <supported-interfaces.md>`__, *portals require applications to use a new API* in order to access resources.
+1. **Use the Portal API’s in your application** Unlike regular :ref:`Snapcraft interfaces <supported-interfaces>`, *portals require applications to use a new API* in order to access resources.
 Toolkits like GTK 3 and Qt5, however, provide transparent support for portals.
 See `Portal support in GTK 3 <https://docs.flatpak.org/en/latest/portals-gtk.html>`__ or `Portal support in Qt5 and KDE <https://docs.flatpak.org/en/latest/portals-qt.html>`__ for detailed information.
 If your application is not using one of those toolkits, you will need to use the Portals API directly.
 See `the Portals API documentation <https://flatpak.github.io/xdg-desktop-portal/portal-docs.html>`__ for more information.

 2. **Add the ``desktop`` interface to your snap** This interface gives your snap access to the portals.